revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 # Unix Interview Questions

-1. Which command can be used in `Unix` to get the current working directory?
+1.Which command can be used in `Unix` to get the current working directory?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> We can use the `pwd` command to see the current working directory.
-For that, we just have to write pwd in the UNIX shell.
+> We can use the `pwd` command to see the current working directory.For that, we just have to write pwd in the UNIX shell.

 </details>

 ---
-2. With the help of which command you can create a new directory in Unix?
+2.With the help of which command you can create a new directory in Unix?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> We can use the `mkdir` command to create a new directory.
-For example, `mkdir directory_name`.
-To create multiple directories, we can write like this `mkdir {directory1, directory2, directory3}`.
+> We can use the `mkdir` command to create a new directory.For example, `mkdir directory_name`.To create multiple directories, we can write like this `mkdir {directory1, directory2, directory3}`.

 </details>

 ---
-3. How can you copy a file from "ABC" directory to "XYZ" directory in Unix?
+3.How can you copy a file from "ABC" directory to "XYZ" directory in Unix?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> To copy a file from one directory to another, we can use the `cp` command.
-For example, if we have to copy a test1.txt file of ABC directory to test2.txt file of XYZ directory, we can write as follows:
+> To copy a file from one directory to another, we can use the `cp` command.For example, if we have to copy a test1.txt file of ABC directory to test2.txt file of XYZ directory, we can write as follows:
 `cp /ABC/test1.txt /XYZ/test2.txt`

 </details>

 ---
-4. Give the syntax of the command which can be used to move the file from one directory to another.
+4.Give the syntax of the command which can be used to move the file from one directory to another.

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> For moving files from one directory to another we can use the `mv` command.
-For example, `mv example.txt /documents`, here we are moving the example.txt file of the current directory to the document’s directory.
+> For moving files from one directory to another we can use the `mv` command.For example, `mv example.txt /documents`, here we are moving the example.txt file of the current directory to the document’s directory.

 </details>

 ---
-5. Your friend created a folder as "ABC" while working on an important project and dump the finance-related data in that folder.
-Now he wanted to rename the folder as "Finance_Data", what command he has to use to rename that folder in Unix?
+5.Your friend created a folder as "ABC" while working on an important project and dump the finance-related data in that folder.Now he wanted to rename the folder as "Finance_Data", what command he has to use to rename that folder in Unix?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > For renaming files and folders, we can use two commands in Unix, one is `mv` and the other one is `rename`.

 > With `mv` command
   `mv ABC Finance_Data`